Clan Gunn: 18th century and Jacobite uprisings

 The Gunns as a Clan did not support the Stuarts and fought for the British Government during the Jacobite rising of 1745.
 Alexander Gunn, chief of the Clan Gunn, was a Captain of an Independent Highland Company that fought for the British Government.

 Gunns did independently fight for the Bonnie Prince and a list can be found in the publication No Quarter Given, the muster roll of Prince Charles Edward Stuart's Army 1745–46.

 Gunns were heavily drawn upon for the 79th Queen's Own Cameron Highlanders regiment during the French revolutionary and Napoleonic wars.

 Chieftainship

+The current Chief of Clan Gunn is Chief John Gunn of Gunn, who succeeded his father Chief Iain Gunn of Gunn who passed in October 2024.

-On 25 September 2015, the Lord Lyon King of Arms for Scotland issued an interlocutor recognizing Iain Alexander Gunn of Banniskirk as Chief of Clan Gunn.
-He is now Iain Alexander Gunn of that Ilk, Chief of Clan Gunn.
-At a Family Convention, held in Orkney on July 18, 2015, a petition to the Lyon Court requesting this recognition was approved and sent to the Lyon for action.
-For the first time in 230 years the Clan has a recognized Chief.
-Iain previously served as Commander of Clan Gunn for over forty-three years.
+Previously, on 25 September 2015, the Lord Lyon King of Arms for Scotland issued an interlocutor recognizing Iain Alexander Gunn of Banniskirk as Chief of Clan Gunn, so that he became Iain Gunn of that Ilk, Chief of Clan Gunn.
+At a Family Convention, held in Orkney on 18 July 2015, a petition to the Lyon Court requesting this recognition had been approved and sent to the Lyon for action.
+For the first time in 230 years the Clan had a recognized Chief.
+Iain had previously served as Commander of Clan Gunn for over forty-three years.
+Iain Gunn of Gunn died on 9 October 2024.
+As mention he was succeeded by his son John Gunn of Gunn.